American occupation zone in Germany: Military government

-The four Allied powers coordinated the occupation of Germany through the Allied Control Council, which ceased to operated after the Soviets withdrew from it on 20 March 1948.
+The four Allied powers coordinated the occupation of Germany through the Allied Control Council, which ceased to operate after the Soviets withdrew from it on 20 March 1948.
 In 1949, the military administration of the American, British, and French zones was succeeded by the Allied High Commission, which remained in operation until 1955.

+The United States Constabulary provided security, with soldiers in other fields retraining as military police.
 The military occupation of the American sector of West Berlin continued until 2 October 1990.